-Group Name What challenges did the group identify?
-Tukwila School Poverty.
-Board Quality affordable housing.
-Mobility of families.
-Information access (for services as well as internet access).
-Low parent involvement in schools (often due to mobility, cultural and language barriers).
-Teacher support system (mentoring) - it is very challenging district to teach in.
-School and community programs need to change to adapt to our students instead of having students adapt to our traditional programs and way of doing things.
-For example, fuel the interests of our students - i.e. shift from fields being used for football to soccer.
-Crime levels.
-Need more support systems for refugee and low income students.
-Higher police presence on International Boulevard.
-Change the profile of the atmosphere on International Boulevard to be more family friendly and not so crime ridden.
+- Poverty. - Quality affordable housing. - Mobility of families. - Information access (for services as well as internet access). - Low parent involvement in schools (often due to mobility, cultural and language barriers). - Teacher support system (mentoring) it is very challenging district to teach in. - School and community programs need to change to adapt to our students instead of having students adapt to our traditional programs and way of doing things.
+For example, fuel the interests of our students i.e. shift from fields being used for football to soccer. - Crime levels. - Need more support systems for refugee and low income students. - Higher police presence on International Boulevard. - Change the profile of the atmosphere on International Boulevard to be more family friendly and not so crime ridden.